 Netherthong Brass Band.

-I have just received ( May 2016 ) the above photograph from Judith Wobst, who has many ancestors with Netherthong connections.
+I received ( May 2016 ) the above photograph from Judith Wobst, who has many ancestors with Netherthong connections.
 She said that the photograph is a Xerox of a broken picture on the back of which it says Netherthong Village Band in the 1880s.
 From looking at the instruments, I would guess it is the Brass Band rather than the Philharmonic Band.
 Because of her family connections she has been able to identify a number of the musicians.
 Martin Sykes – back row 3rd. from the right – was her grandfather.
 Joe Hallowell – front row far right – was the husband of Annice Sykes.
 Tom Sykes (?)- back row far right.
 Tom Woodhouse – front row far left – grandmother’s older brother ?.
 Walker Child – back row 4th. from the left – father of cousin Nellie Child.
 It is the oldest photograph in my history and is the most exciting showing the dress of the musicians with those great instruments.
-I have now finished reading all the newspapers from that era and my meagre findings are shown below.
+I have finally finished reading all the newspapers from that era and my meagre findings are shown below.

 Thanks mainly to back issues of the Huddersfield Examiner & West Riding Reporter, it would appear that the Brass Band could have been formed in 1866 and disbanded in 1887.What has intrigued me about the Band is that our small village of Netherthong supported not only this Brass Band but, during the same period, also had a Philharmonic Band.
-Bear in mind that the standard complement for a brass band was 28 musicians.
+Bear in mind that the standard complement for a brass band was about 25 musicians.
 As you read on you will see that the number of reports I found were very few and far between and consisted mainly about the Band leading processions at local feasts.
 What did they do for the rest of the year, where did they practice etc. ?
 Did they ever partake in any competitions. ?
 What was their relationship with other local brass bands, namely Meltham and Honley ?
 I have reports that in 1873 and 1876 some members of Meltham and Honley brass bands did attend and play at the funerals of two musicians of Netherthong Band.
 However I have just come across, in a newspaper report from January 1872 ,a report of a funeral of one of the Band’s musicians.

 The references are.